billybuehl792/ab-apps-2/backend/README.md

-# Django REST API with JWT Auth, Clients & Jobs
+# Django REST API with JWT Auth, Clients & WorkOrders

-A Django + Django REST Framework backend with JWT authentication and two models: `Client` (customers) and `Job` (work orders) in a one-to-many relationship.
+A Django + Django REST Framework backend with JWT authentication and two models: `Client` (customers) and `WorkOrder` (work orders) in a one-to-many relationship.

 ---

 ## 🚀 Features

 - JWT authentication using `djangorestframework-simplejwt`
-- CRUD API for Clients and Jobs
+- CRUD API for Clients and WorkOrders
 - Filtering, searching, and ordering with DRF
 - Django Admin integration
 - Extensible for per-user or per-company ownership